jgrovedev/PA-Choropleth-Drug-Map/README.md

 ## PA Choropleth Drug Map
-A webmap that displays drug related incident rates of counties in PA.
+A web map that displays drug related incident rates of counties in PA.

 ## Motivation
+I was interested in using pandas dataframes with different data sources to create a map in folium.

 ## Screenshots
 ![screenshot](https://github.com/jgrovedev/PA-Choropleth-Drug-Map/blob/master/Screenshot_drugmap.PNG)